 Pharmacists who have the “Authority to Administer” authorized by the Louisiana Board of Pharmacy may administer the influenza vaccine.
 Pharmacists who have this authority are

 required to obtain a Medicaid provider number in order for the enrolled pharmacies to be reimbursed for the administration of this vaccine.
-(Refer to Section 37.14 Medication Administration of this manual chapter for detailed information on medication administration, including vaccinations.)
+(Refer to Appendix 37.5.11 Medication Administration of this manual chapter for detailed information on medication administration, including vaccinations.)

 Dispensing Physicians